Eden Springs Park

 The park was a popular destination for boatloads of visitors from Chicago and Milwaukee.
 They took a streetcar from St. Joseph to Benton Harbor.
 At the park, they would watch stage shows, stroll through beautiful gardens and tour the zoo with its lions, bears, monkeys and the then-exotic hamsters.
 They were enthralled by the semi-pro home baseball team with its long-bearded players or the visiting Negro League.
 By 1973, the popularity of amusement parks had waned and the religious sect closed Eden Springs.
 The IHOD’s numbers had dwindled too, so little was done to upkeep the property and its buildings.

 Wholesome family fun returns.
-In 2009, the current owners purchased the overgrown property from the IHOD and with the help of dedicated volunteers they have slowly begun restoring this historical gem.
+In 2009, Eden Springs Park Preservationists purchased the overgrown property from the HoD and with the help of dedicated volunteers they have slowly begun restoring this historical gem.